 Pill-checks – NHS requirements

 Routine medical care for women taking the oral contraceptive pill includes annual check-ups with a doctor or nurse.
-During these check-ups, blood pressure and weight are normally measured, and you will be advised when your cervical smear is due.
+During these check-ups, blood pressure and weight are normally measured, and you will be advised when your cervical screening is due.

 Enquiries will be made to see if the pill being taken is still the best contraception option, and whether changes need to be made, because of side effects, symptoms such as irregular or difficult periods, or simply because of increasing age.
-Women over 40 often prefer a mini-pill (progesterone only), and women over 35 years who smoke should not normally take a combined pill (pill containing oestrogen).
+Women over 35 years who smoke should not take a combined pill (pill containing oestrogen).

 Risks associated with contraceptive pills